PROJECTS

 The DRAVA LIFE project (planned for 2015-2024) aims to restore and enhance the ecological health of the Drava River, by focusing on improving river dynamics, increasing biodiversity and improving flood protection.
 Key activities include reconnecting side branches, introducing extinct river plant species and protecting river birds.
 The project also engages local communities, schools and stakeholders to support conservation efforts and ensure the long-term sustainability of the restoration measures.

-The Restoring the Amazon of Europe ELP project (planned for 2022-2027) supports habitat restoration and sustainable management across the TBR MDD by establishing a Restoration Task Force to guide the restoration of 1,100 hectares, promote nature-based solutions and engage local communities.
+The Restoring the Amazon of Europe ELSP project (planned for 2022-2027) supports habitat restoration and sustainable management across the TBR MDD by establishing a Restoration Task Force to guide the restoration of 1,100 hectares, promote nature-based solutions and engage local communities.
 The project aims to improve river conditions, demonstrate sustainable forest management and transition to a nature-based economy.

 Previous Projects